mui/material-ui/docs/data/joy/components/tabs/tabs.md

 {{"demo": "TabsIndicatorPlacement.js"}}

+### Sticky

+For long content, you can use the `sticky="top"` prop on the `TabList` component to keep the tabs visible while scrolling.

+To stick the TabList at the bottom, use `sticky="bottom"` and render the TabList at the end of the Tabs component.

+{{"demo": "TabsSticky.js"}}

 ### Icon

 Since `TabList` uses the same style as the [`List`](/joy-ui/react-list/) component, you can use the icon directly as a child or use `ListItemDecorator` with a text.